mldchan/FreeMSCLoader/README.md

 * [INIFileParser](https://github.com/rickyah/ini-parser) - **MIT License (MIT)**

 ## Like My Work?
-If you want you can buy me a beer :)
+If you want you can buy the original developer a beer :)
 Paypal: [Paypal.me](https://www.paypal.me/piotrulos/0eur)
 BTC: 1NLRvUXHLhuLz5erVWyXdY7i8KmfCSjJgP
 Thanks for all donations, even small ammount helps.

+If you want to buy **ME** a coffee, go ahead and do that [here](https://mldchan.dev/donate)

 #### Credit
 * **djoe45** for MSCLoader v0.1 that was based on **Longwelwind** and **TheNoob454** work ([PhiPatcher](https://github.com/Longwelwind/PhiScript) and [PBLoader](https://github.com/TheNoob454/PBLoader))